legendu-net/docker-jupyter/readme.md

 # [dclong/jupyter](https://hub.docker.com/r/dclong/jupyter/)

-Jupyter Notebook (with Python 3.5) in Docker.
+Jupyter Notebook (with Miniconda 3) in Docker.
 **It is recommended that you use the image [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) for data science related work.**